Caddickbrown/SApps/README.md

 ## No Frameworks, No Libraries, No Dependencies, No Problem
 These applications are designed to be as lightweight as possible.
 They do not use any frameworks, libraries, or dependencies.
 They are designed to be entirely self-contained and portable.
 They should be able to be used on any computer, from a USB drive, and should not require any installation or configuration.

-There is some customisation that can be done - but this should be a one time think and should not require any further configuration.
+There is some customisation that can be done - but this should be a one time thing and should not require any further configuration.

 ## Quick Start
 1. Download the latest release